JamieBort/Portfolio-Website/Revamp2020.md

 		* and/or change the layout so that the projects section is to the right of the bio.
 And the connect with me is to the right of the projects section.
 	* possibly more

-3. Add one or all of the apps (listed in `Content to add or change` below) to the portfolio.

 	To this end the
 	* ~~then create the `project_card_api` branch~~.
-	* then the necessary contact page changes will be made in the project_card branch. (this branch will have to push to the heroku site periodically: `git push heroku yourbranch:master`)
+	* ~~then the necessary project card changes will be made in the project_card branch. (this branch will have to push to the heroku site periodically: `git push heroku yourbranch:master`)~~
 	* then the changes will be merged into the `Revamp2020` branch.
 Or the `dev` branch to be tested.
 	* lastly delete the `project_card_api` branch.

+	* then curate the pinned projects in GitHub so that I have more and better work to show/display on my portfolio site.

 	* then create the `project_card_appearance` branch.
 	* then the necessary contact page changes will be made in the project_card branch. (this branch will have to push to the heroku site periodically: `git push heroku yourbranch:master`)
 	* then the changes will be merged into the `Revamp2020` branch.
 Or the `dev` branch to be tested.